Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Kobold Dragonshield.md

 > [!quote]- A quote from Mordenkainen
 >
 > Believe it or not, I like kobolds.
-I find their oscillation between bravery an cowardice endlessly entertaining.
-In fact,I'd say kobolds are proof of the universe's most fundamental lesson: there is always something bigger than you.
+I find their oscillation between bravery and cowardice endlessly entertaining.
+In fact, I'd say kobolds are proof of the universe's most fundamental lesson: there is always something bigger than you.

 Kobold dragonshields are champions of their people.
 Almost all dragonshields begin life as normal kobolds, then are chosen by a dragon and invested with power for the purpose of protecting the dragon's eggs, but once every few years a kobold hatches with an innate version of the dragonshield's abilities.
 In either case, a dragonshield is skilled at hand-to-hand combat and bears a shield made of dragon scales, as well as scars from desperate fights.